 For how to write your In-App Purchase code, read In-App Purchase Programming Guide.
 To create an app record and enter the explicit App ID in iTunes Connect, read Adding New Apps in iTunes Connect Developer Guide.
 To create and upload in-app purchases, read In-App Purchase Configuration Guide for iTunes Connect.

-Enabling Personal VPN (iOS Only)
+Enabling Personal VPN (iOS, Mac)

 Enable personal VPN to allow your app to create and control a custom system VPN configuration using the Network Extension framework.